-Where OP stands for an open-pollinated family and C refers to clones.
+Where according to Carbaugh (2015), OP stands for an open-pollinated family and C refers to clones.
 C3 is considered narrow crown genotype whereas C2 and C4 are considered broad crown genotypes.
 The narrow crown genotype possesses smaller branch diameter, branch length, and crown volume than the broad crown genotypes.
 Within the broad crown genotypes, C4 has a slightly larger crown volume than C2.
-The OP family share similar branch characteristics to the broad crowned clones with a crown volume in between of broad and narrow crowned clones (Carbaugh, 2015).
+The OP family share similar branch characteristics to the broad crowned clones with a crown volume in between of broad and narrow crowned clones.

 Within each treatment plot, eight trees are sapflux trees inserted with a pair of probes inserted from 0-20 mm (shallow) on the north and south side of the tree; two trees in each plot had an additional probe inserted from 20-40mm (deep).